Tricote/scrivener_components/README.md

     - if `false`, the last page is not displayed (if it is not in the distance from the current page...)
   - `ellipsis`: the text to display when number of page is more than the distance, (default: `raw("&hellip;")`)
   - `distance`: the maximum number of page links around the current page to display in the pagination (default: `5`)
+* You may add additionals attributes to the pagination component (for JS integration for instance)